-Dr. Kathleen M. Browne (GEMS Chair) received her Ph.D. from the University of Miami in 1993 and currently holds the rank of Associate Professor of Geological and Marine Sciences.
-Kathy was appointed GEMS Chair in 2017.
+Dr. Kathleen M. Browne received her Ph.D. from the University of Miami in 1993 and currently holds the rank of Associate Professor of Geological and Marine Sciences.
 Her Ph.D. thesis investigated the processes controlling the formation of lamination in Bahamian cyanobacterial mats and mounds known as stromatolites.
 Kathy's research interests focus on the interaction of sedimentological, biological, and chemical processes producing cyanobacterial mats in subtropical, carbonate environments in the Bahamas and Australia.
 This research has been supported by grants from the National Geographic Society and the Kanagawa Museum of Natural History, Tokyo.
 Most recently, Kathy has been working with students to study eutrophic lakes and implement solutions to address issues identified in this work.
-She also has been working on science education projects, including the use of digital media to enhance learning, developing connection-making skills, improve education student learning by using the NGSS, and the use of civic engagement in the learning process.
+She also has been working on science education projects that have included the use of digital media to enhance learning, developing connection-making skills and scientific explanation skills, improving student learning by using the NGSS, and the use of civic engagement in the learning process.
 In addition, she has initiated long-term chemical and physical studies of Centennial Lake on the Rider University campus as part of the Centennial Lake Watershed Restoration Project.
 From 2003 until 2013, Kathy served as the University’s Assistant Provost, Academic Director of the Bristol-Myers Squibb Center for Science Teaching and Learning, and the Director of the Rider Science Education and Literacy Center (SELECT).
+From 2017 to 2021, Kathy served as GEMS Department Chairperson.

 Primary Teaching Responsibilities